#90

 1981 - Walt Stack, the oldest competitor (73), finishes last in 26:20:00, setting Ironman's slowest finish time record.

-1984 and 1987 - Dave Scott wins his fourth Ironman in 8:54:20, becoming the first person to break the nine-hour barrier.
-Scott's sixth Ironman championship comes in 8:34:13.
+Dave Scott wins his fourth Ironman in 1984 in 8:54:20, becoming the first person to break the nine-hour barrier.
+Scott's sixth Ironman championship comes in 1987 in 8:34:13.

 The Ironman World Championship has been held annually in Hawaii since 1978, with an additional race in 1982, and it is owned and organised by the World Triathlon Corporation and is currently sponsored by Ford.